Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 After some time, the site will be deployed and ready to see.

 Credits
-Thanks to Reuben Ferrante, my code institute mentor, for his guidance and insight and the constant confidence boost to help me in the right direction.
+Thanks to Anthony, my code institute mentor, for his guidance and insight and the constant confidence boost to help me in the right direction.

 The Slack community.
 The amount of help and support and encouragement I recieved really helped throughout the project.